MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/remote-desktop-allow-access.md

 2. Select the **System** group followed by the [**Remote Desktop**](ms-settings:remotedesktop) item.
 3. Use the slider to enable Remote Desktop.
 4. It's also recommended to keep the PC awake and discoverable to facilitate connections.
 Select **Show settings** to enable.
 5. As needed, add users who can connect remotely by clicking **Select users that can remotely access this PC**.
-   - Members of the Administrators group automatically have access.
+Members of the Administrators group automatically have access.
-6. Make note of the name of this PC under **How to connect to this PC**.
+1. Make note of the name of this PC under **How to connect to this PC**.
 You'll need this to configure the clients.

+### Windows 7 and early version of Windows 10

+To configure your PC for remote access, download and run the [Microsoft Remote Desktop Assistant](https://www.microsoft.com/download/details.aspx?id=50042).
+This assistant updates your system settings to enable remote access, ensures your computer is awake for connections, and checks that your firewall allows Remote Desktop connections.

+## Connect from a client device

 To use Remote Desktop to connect to the remote PC you set up, type *Remote Desktop Connection* on your local PC, and then select **Remote Desktop Connection**.
 Enter the name of the remote PC, then select **Connect**.

-On your Mac, Android, or iOS device, open the Remote Desktop app (available for free from the app stores).
+On your Mac, iOS, or Android device, open the Remote Desktop app (available for free from the app stores).
 Add the name of the remote PC, and then wait for the connection to complete.

-### Windows 7 and early version of Windows 10

-To configure your PC for remote access, download and run the [Microsoft Remote Desktop Assistant](https://www.microsoft.com/download/details.aspx?id=50042).
-This assistant updates your system settings to enable remote access, ensures your computer is awake for connections, and checks that your firewall allows Remote Desktop connections.

 ## Should I enable Remote Desktop?